-Hostel Part II picks up right after the first film leaves off.
-We get an update on Paxton, the survivor of the first film, and then catch up with a trio of American female travelers who are touring Europe.
+Part II picks up right after the first film left off.
+We get an update on Paxton, the survivor of the first flick, and then catch up with a trio of female American travelers who are touring Europe.
 The girls are lured to a familiar Slovakian hostel with the promise of a tranquil spa that will allow them to relax and reenergize.
 Like in the first film, the ladies find themselves in the clutches of a nefarious organization that provides patrons with the opportunity to torture and kill for sport.

 Eli Roth wrote and directed this follow up to his 2006 blood-filled torture spree.
-There is some evidence of his growth as a filmmaker between the two films.
+And there is some evidence of his growth as a filmmaker between the two films.
 Though Hostel Part II is a shamelessly gory follow up, it shows maturation in the way the story is told.
-The decision to focus slightly more on what is motivating the patrons of the organization rather than solely on the violence inflicted was a smart decision and it elevates this film to an ever so slightly more cerebral place than the first.
+The decision to focus slightly more on what is motivating the patrons of the organization rather than solely on the violence and gay jokes was a smart decision and that elevates this film to an ever so slightly more intelligent place than the first.
 But, not every aspect of the film shows growth over its predecessor.

 Director(s): Eli Roth